endoflife-date/endoflife.date/CONTRIBUTING.md

 ## :new: Adding a new product

 To add a new page to the website, [create a new markdown file with YAML frontmatter](https://github.com/endoflife-date/endoflife.date/new/master/products).
-Keep the filename as productname.md
+Keep the filename as `productname.md`, and please delete any generic comments or unneeded keys before creating a Pull Request.

 ```yaml
 ---